pschriner/tsfe_redirect_patch/README.rst

-This extension works around a bug in the TyposcriptFrontendController which causes redirects when a page is inaccessible, but has shortcuts or mountpoints in it's rootline.
+This extension works around a bug in the TyposcriptFrontendController which causes redirects when a page is inaccessible, but has shortcuts or mountpoints in its rootline.
 The bug is caused by getPageAndRootline() never unsetting
 $originalShortcut or $originalMountpoint, even if the target page has nothing to do with the shortcut or mountpoint.
-This extension checks after getPageAndRootline whether the targeted page is actually above the shortcut / mountpoint pages and correctly unsets $originalShortcut or $originalMountpoint
+This extension wraps the original getPageAndRootline() and checks whether the targeted page is actually above the shortcut / mountpoint pages and correctly unsets $originalShortcut or $originalMountpoint.